TufayelLUS/Twitter-Tweet-Scraper-API-PHP/README.md

 # Purpose
 This API was built for those who wants to collect tweets programmatically from profiles or those who wants to delete their twitter account but wants to backup their tweets.

+# Some Helpful Information
+* There are 20 tweets returned per each request made.
+* Twitter has rate limiting feature, so don't plan to go mad.
+* I am not hosting this API just to play safe.
+* To bypass rate limit, implement rotating proxies if you plan to use it in production level.

 # Documentation
 ## GET /tweets.php
 ### Parameter:<br>